Skip to Content

 Manual

-The simplest trigger — the workflow only runs when you explicitly click “Run” in the UI.
+The simplest trigger — the workflow only runs when you click Run in the web app.

 Use cases: